joergen7/cre/README.md

 ```erlang
 application:start( cre ).
 ```
-This starts the CRE as an application under its own application master.
-This procedure also registers the CRE master process locally under the name `cre_master`.
+This starts the cfl_re as an application under its own application master.
+This procedure also registers the cfl_re master process locally under the name `cre_master`.

 #### Starting under the Default Supervisor

-Alternatively, you can start the CRE's default supervisor by calling
+Alternatively, you can start the cfl_re's default supervisor by calling

 ```erlang
 cre_sup:start_link().
 ```

-This gives you the chance to embed the CRE supervisor in a custom supervision hierarchy.
+This gives you the chance to embed the cfl_re supervisor in a custom supervision hierarchy.
 On success, the call returns a tuple of the form `{ok, CreSupPid}`.
-This procedure also registers the CRE master process locally under the name `cre_master`.
+This procedure also registers the cfl_re master process locally under the name `cre_master`.

 #### Starting Directly

-You can also start the CRE master process directly.
-To start an unregistered instance of the CRE call
+You can also start the cfl_re master process directly.
+To start an unregistered instance of the cfl_re call

 ```erlang
 cre_master:start_link().
 ```

 On success, the call returns a tuple of the form `{ok, CrePid}`.
-Note that starting the CRE master process this way (unregistered) makes it impossible to locate it using `cre:pid/1`.
+Note that starting the cfl_re master process this way (unregistered) makes it impossible to locate it using `cre:pid/1`.

-To start and register the CRE master process provide it with an appropriate process name.
-In the following example, we register the CRE locally, just as the default supervisor does:
+To start and register the cfl_re master process provide it with an appropriate process name.
+In the following example, we register the cfl_re locally, just as the default supervisor does:

 ```erlang
 cre_master:start_link( {local, cre_master} ).
 ```

 Like the argumentless variant of the `start_link` function the call returns a tuple of the form `{ok, CrePid}`.
-Note that starting the CRE master under a different name or using a different registry makes it impossible to locate the process using `cre:pid/1`.
+Note that starting the cfl_re master under a different name or using a different registry makes it impossible to locate the process using `cre:pid/1`.

 ### Controlling the Verbosity of Status Logs

-### Creating a CRE Client Module
+### Creating a cfl_re Client Module

-The CRE client is a service that takes a program from a user (or from another service) and computes its result.
-For that purpose, the client extracts from the program small, independent computational units, which we call applications, and sends them to the CRE master for evaluation.
-Conversely, the client expects the CRE master to reply with a result for each application it requested.
+The cfl_re client is a service that takes a program from a user (or from another service) and computes its result.
+For that purpose, the client extracts from the program small, independent computational units, which we call applications, and sends them to the cfl_re master for evaluation.
+Conversely, the client expects the cfl_re master to reply with a result for each application it requested.
 The client continues to generate applications until all application results in a program are known and no new applications can be generated.
 Then the resulting program is returned to the user.

 ![cre Petri net model](priv/cre_client_pnet.png)

 *Figure 2: Petri net model of the common runtime environment's client process.
-It provides a user interface (left) and an interface to the CRE master process (right).*
+It provides a user interface (left) and an interface to the cfl_re master process (right).*

 #### Starting a Client Process

-Let's say we have created a CRE client in the module `logic_client`.
+Let's say we have created a cfl_re client in the module `logic_client`.
 The client must implement the `cre_client` behavior.
 We can start a client process by using the `cre_client:start_link/3` function.

 ```erlang
 cre:start().